ExpertIce Badges

 Conservatorship:

-1. Financial and Legal Focus: A conservatorship, also known as a “guardianship of the estate” in some jurisdictions, primarily deals with managing an individual’s financial and legal affairs.
-This includes paying bills, managing investments, and making financial decisions.
+1. Adult Focus: In California, a conservatorship primarily deals with one adult caring for the needs of another adult.
+This includes managing the adult’s financial and legal affairs.
+This also includes paying bills, managing investments, and making healthcare decisions.

-2. Incapacity: Conservatorships are typically established when a court determines that an individual lacks the capacity to manage their financial matters, but they may still be capable of making personal and healthcare decisions.
+2. Incapacity: Conservatorships are typically established when a court determines that an individual lacks the capacity to manage their financial and personal matters.
+The conservatorship could be limited to just financial affairs or just personal affairs.

 3. Conservator Title: The person appointed to manage the individual’s financial and legal matters is known as a “conservator.”
 This person is often a family member or friend of the individual, but can also sometimes be a corporate fiduciary.